MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-report-intrastat.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intrastat List**, and choose the related link.
 2. Choose **New** action to create a new **Intrastat Report**.
 3. If you need to enter some internal information about the **Intrastat Report**, fill in this information in the **Description** field.
 4. In the **Statistic Period** field, specify the month to report data for.
 Enter the period as a four-digit number with no spaces or symbols.
-Depending on your country, enter either the month first and then the year, or vice versa.
+Depending on your country/region, enter either the month first and then the year, or vice versa.
 For example, enter either *2206* or *0622* for June 2022.
 5. Choose the **Suggest Lines** action.
 The **Starting Date** and **Ending Date** fields will already contain the dates specified for the statistics period on the Intrastat report header.
 6. In the **Cost Regulation %** field, you can enter a percentage to cover transport and insurance.
 If you enter a percentage, the content of the **Statistical Value** field in the journal is proportionally higher.
 But if you want to use this feature, you must switch the **Amount incl.
 Item Charges** field to **Yes**.
 7. You can eventually set up extra configurations on the **Additional** FastTab: